Thousands mourn Mexican singer José José at homage

-MEXICO CITY (AP) — Thousands of Mexico City residents have lined the sides of major boulevards to catch a glimpse of the hearse carrying the ashes of singer José José.
+MEXICO CITY (AP) — Thousands of Mexico City residents lined the sides of major boulevards Wednesday to catch a glimpse of the hearse carrying the ashes of singer José José.

+The ashes of the Mexico City-born singer were flow back to Mexico aboard a military plane early in the day.

-They tossed flowers and waved to the passing vehicle as it made its way to the Palace of Fine Arts.
+A hearse picked up the casket bearing his ashes at the airport and drove to the city’s downtown.
+Along the route, admirers tossed flowers and waved to the passing vehicle as it made its way to the Palace of Fine Arts.

-A tribute to the Mexico City-born singer will be held there, before his ashes are taken to the Basilica of the Virgin of Guadalupe and then to the neighborhood where he was born.
+A tribute to the Mexico City-born singer was held at the art-deco theater.
+An orchestra played renditions of some of his songs, including “El Triste.”

+Later, his ashes are scheduled to be taken to the Basilica of the Virgin of Guadalupe and then to the neighborhood where he was born.

 José José died Sept.
 28 in South Florida at age 71.
 His relatives had disagreed over where his remains would be laid to rest.